gbif/data-blog/content/post/2022-01-04-make-big-queries-using-GBIF-parquet-snapshots.md

 ## Parquet advantages

-GBIF saves the snapshots it exports in a [columnar data format](https://en.wikipedia.org/wiki/Column-oriented_DBMS) known as [parquet](https://parquet.apache.org/).
+GBIF saves the snapshots it exports in a [columnar data format](https://en.wikipedia.org/wiki/Column-oriented_DBMS) known as [Parquet](https://parquet.apache.org/).
 This format allows for **certain types** of queries to run **very quickly**.

-With parquet, the values in each column are physically stored in contiguous memory locations.
+With Parquet, the values in each column are physically stored in contiguous memory locations.
 Parquet contains row **group level statistics** that contain the minimum and maximum values for each column chunk.
 Queries that fetch specific column values need not read the entire row data thus improving performance.
-Additionally, file sizes for parquet tables are **typically smaller** than the equivalent csv file.
+Additionally, file sizes for Parquet tables are **typically smaller** than the equivalent csv file.

 ## Run a big query on your laptop with R